Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 <p class="caption">(\#fig:comparison-uncertainty-Factor)Predictions of soil types for the meuse data set based on the RFsp: (above) probability for three soil classes, and (below) derived standard errors per class.</p>
 </div>

-Spatial prediction of binomial and factor-type variables is straight forward with ranger / RFsp: buffer distance and spatial-autocorrelation can be incorporated simultaneously as opposed to geostatistical packages, where link functions and/or indicator kriging would need to be used, and which require that variograms are fitted per class.
+Spatial prediction of binomial and factor-type variables is straightforward with ranger / RFsp: buffer distance and spatial-autocorrelation can be incorporated simultaneously as opposed to geostatistical packages, where link functions and/or indicator kriging would need to be used, and which require that variograms are fitted per class.

 ## Summary points

-In summary, MLA's are fairly attractive for soil mapping and soil modelling problems in general, as they often perform better than standard linear models (as previously recognized by @moran2002spatial and @Henderson2004Geoderma) Some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
+In summary, MLA's represent an increasingly attractive option for soil mapping and soil modelling problems in general, as they often perform better than standard linear models (as previously recognized by @moran2002spatial and @Henderson2004Geoderma) Some recent comparisons of MLA's performance for operational soil mapping can be found in @nussbaum2018evaluation).
 MLA's often perform better than linear techniques for soil mapping; possibly for the following three reasons:

  1. Non-linear relationships between soil forming factors and soil properties can be more efficiently modeled using MLA's,
- 2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, nested within larger areas, which is often important for achieving accuracy of spatial prediction models,
+ 2. Tree-based MLA's (random forest, gradient boosting, cubist) are suitable for representing *local* soil-landscape relationships, nested within a hierarchy of larger areas, which is often important for achieving accuracy of spatial prediction models,
  3. In the case of MLA, statistical properties such as multicolinearity and non-Gaussian distribution are dealt with inside the models, which simplifies statistical modeling steps,

-On the other hand, MLA's can be computationally very intensive and consequently require careful planning, especially as the number of points goes beyond a few thousand and the number of covariates beyond a dozen.
-Note also that some MLA's, such as for example Support Vector Machines (`svm`), are computationally very intensive and are probably not well suited for large data sets.
+On the other hand, MLA's can be computationally very intensive and consequently require careful planning, especially when the number of points goes beyond a few thousand and the number of covariates beyond a dozen.
+Note also that some MLA's, such as for example Support Vector Machines (`svm`), are computationally very intensive and are probably not well suited for very large data sets.

 Within PSM, there is increasing interest in doing ensemble predictions, model averages or model stacks.
-Stacking models can improve upon individual best techniques, achieving improvements of up to 30%, with the additional demands consistinf of only higher computation loads [@michailidis2017investigating].
+Stacking models can improve upon individual best techniques, achieving improvements of up to 30%, with the additional demands consisting of only higher computation loads [@michailidis2017investigating].
 In the example above, the extensive computational load from derivation of models and product predictions already achieved improved accuracies, making increasing computing loads